 - Developing teeth – The most common reason for your horse to chew wood is that their teeth are still growing.
 Just as with humans, this can cause a lot of pain and discomfort and while babies would cry or chew a soother, horses turn to chewing wood to ease this.

 - Boredom – If your horse is on box rest or doesn’t have contact with other horses (or other companions) then he’s likely to become bored so can start chewing wood in order to pass the time.
 This can also happen if a horse is mainly fed concentrates and not able to forage.

 - Depression – Boredom in horses can, if not dealt with, lead to the horse suffering from depression, this, in turn, can manifest itself in the horse chewing wood.

-- Lack of nutrients – While wood (whether it’s a fence post or a living tree) isn’t known for its nutritional value but if a horse isn’t getting enough vitamins and minerals from its diet then it’ll try and get those from its surroundings, including wood.
+- Lack of nutrients – While wood (whether it’s a fence post or a living tree) isn’t known for its nutritional value (unless it’s a Christmas tree) but if a horse isn’t getting enough vitamins and minerals from its diet then it’ll try and get those from its surroundings, including wood.

 - Habit – If your horse continues to chew wood after you’ve addressed all causes then it’s because he’s in the habit of doing so and may even find comfort in chewing the wood.

 - Learned – Horses are very sociable animals and will sometimes copy each other’s behavior.
 One horse may see another chewing wood and decide to give it a try themselves.

 - Cribbing – While crib biting and wood chewing are two different behaviors some horses that crib bite will also chew the wood too.

 There’s a reason why chewing wood is classed as a vice rather than just a quirky behavioral characteristic, yes it can be extremely costly if you’re forever having to replace fencing but on top of the obvious nuisance and headache it causes us, it’s not a good habit for your horse either.